apache/flink/docs/concepts/flink-architecture.zh.md

 * **Cluster Lifecycle**: in a Flink Job Cluster, the available cluster manager (like YARN or Kubernetes) is used to spin up a cluster for each submitted job and this cluster is available to that job only.
-Here, the client first requests resources from the cluster manager to start the Flink Master and submits the job to the Dispatcher running inside this process.
+Here, the client first requests resources from the cluster manager to start the JobManager and submits the job to the Dispatcher running inside this process.
 TaskManagers are then lazily allocated based on the resource requirements of the job.
 Once the job is finished, the Flink Job Cluster is torn down.

-* **Resource Isolation**: a fatal error in the Flink Master only affects the one job running in that Flink Job Cluster.
+* **Resource Isolation**: a fatal error in the JobManager only affects the one job running in that Flink Job Cluster.

 * **Other considerations**: because the ResourceManager has to apply and wait for external resource management components to start the TaskManager